 The above requirements must be completed prior to beginning the seven primary health care nurse practitioner courses as follows.
-Coinciding with the conclusion of the field courses and simultaneous with their final integrative practicum (Nursing 5870 6.0), students take Nursing 5880 0.0: Practice-based Research Proposal.
+Coinciding with the conclusion of the field courses and simultaneous with their final integrative practicum (Nursing 5870 6.0), students take Nursing 5880 0.0: Nurse Practitioner Research Development and Knowledge Mobilization.
 This non-credit course provides students with the opportunity for a critical and analytic reflection on a topic/issue/problem related to the student's practicum experience.
 Students are supervised in the preparation of a research proposal by graduate faculty members in the program.